bevacqua/flexarea/README.md

 flexarea(textarea);
 ```

 You'll get a nice little resizer.
 Remember to include the CSS in your styles!
+Colors get copied from the `<textarea>`.

 ![flexarea.png][1]